Updated: Jul 15

-We know a thing or two about planning for retirement.
-Our state of the art modelling techniques can let you know exactly how long your money will last in retirement and we can build, grow and manage your wealth fund.
+We know a thing or two about retirement planning.
+Our state of the art modelling techniques can let you know exactly how long your money will last in retirement and we can build, grow and manage your retirement wealth fund.

 What we cannot do though is fully prepare you for the emotional rollercoaster that comes with retirement planning.
 But we can certainly try!

 Gerontologist Ken Dychtwald, co-author of the bestselling book “Age Wave” and founder of Age Wave Consulting has identified 5 specific phases of retirement: imagination (15 to five years before retirement); anticipation (five years before retirement); liberation (first year of retirement); reorientation (2 to 15 years post-retirement); and reconciliation (15+ years post-retirement).

 Here we’ll take a look at the three years before and the three years after retirement, and what you can do to ensure you Retire Ready.

 So let’s ffwd to the anticipation phase: Three years to retirement

 Reality is sinking in.
 Your working life is coming to end and you need to start looking more closely at how you will plan to spend your days once you say goodbye to your work/life routine.
 Now we’re not talking about how much money you will have.
 We’re talking about how you feel emotionally.